Data security controls and the CISSP exam

-Microsoft Baseline Security Analyzer: This is a software tool for security of Microsoft operating systems and services.
+- Microsoft Baseline Security Analyzer: This is a software tool for the security of Microsoft operating systems and services.

 In such circumstances, standards to provide information system security turn out to be an essential part of every organization.
 Such standards can define the security function scopes and required features, policies to manage both data sets and human assets, evaluate the criteria for effective security measures, techniques required for ongoing security assessment, and monitoring security breaches as well as processes to deal with security failures.

 It is quite evident and rational that no infrastructure security controls can be 100% efficient.
 In a layered security model, it is often essential to employ one ultimate prevention control to protect sensitive information, known as encryption.

 Encryption cannot be, however, a universal remedy for information security concerns.
 It does not have the power to solve every data-centric security issue your organization may have.
 Rather, encryption may simply act as one of the many controls to secure sensitive information.
 Encryption over the years has been proven to be an effective ingredient in information security architecture.

 Encryption uses cryptography, a science of applying logic and complex mathematics that helps in designing robust encryption methods.
 Strong encryption hides the meaning of important data.
 It also needs to have instinctive leaps to permit creative application of new or already known methods or strategies.
 Overall, cryptography is a smart art to protect valuable information by hiding its meaning from unauthorized personnel.

 As mentioned above, cryptography is the science of information security, and has been historically used to provide secure communication between military forces, government agencies, and individuals.
 In the modern world, cryptography is the basis of security technologies employed to protect data, resources, and information on open or closed networks.